trevorfrewin/First/DESIGN.md

 # Tesla Motors Data Analysis
 ## Overview
-The Tesla Motors Data Analysis (TMDA) is designed to provide analysis of your Tesla Motors vehicle (Model2, X or 3) performance and statistics over time.
+The Tesla Motors Data Analysis (TMDA) is designed to provide analysis of your Tesla Motors vehicle (Model S, X or 3) performance and statistics over time.
 ## Why make the TMDA?
 A number of excellent Tesla-focussed products exist in the market today - from providing near-real-time recording of the car's context to direct access to the car's functions and a lot in between.
 TMDA provides analysis of Tesla-related data across time.